Menu

 Snowboarding Regular Lessons

-We have a lesson for you no matter what your skill level is….beginner, novice, intermediate or advanced.
+We have a lesson for you no matter what your skill level is, whether beginner, novice, intermediate or advanced.
+Learn in a lesson with snowboarders of similar ability.

-Regular snowboard lessons for beginner, novice and intermediate are offered on Saturday day trips to MSLM.
-Snowboarders are grouped according to ability for lessons.
+Snowboard lessons for beginner, novice and intermediate are offered on Saturday day trips to Mount St. Louis Moonstone.

 Beginner